Parliament @ Work

 Payment of Members of Parliament 1900

-Equal Electorates A 15% variance from the specified quota for a given area is tolerated in districts of that area.
-The Metropolitan Area consists of 34 seats, with the remainder of the State, divided into 23 districts, constituting an area of its own.
+Equal electorates A 15% variance from the specified quota for a given area is tolerated.
+The metropolitan area consists of 34 seats, with the remainder of the State divided into 23 districts, each constituting an area of its own.

 Adult female suffrage 1899

-Voting rights for Indigenous Australians Indigenous people were granted the right to vote for the state parliament in 1962.
+Voting rights for Indigenous Australians Indigenous people were granted the right to vote for State Parliament in 1962.

 Top of page